Leo Frank: Abduction and lynching

 In Atlanta, thousands besieged the undertaker's parlor, demanding to see the body; after the mob began breaking glass panes, they were allowed to file past the corpse.
 Around 15,000 people were estimated to have looked at Frank's body.
 Policemen guarded Frank's casket for fear of further violence.
 Frank's body was then transported by rail on Southern Railway's train No. 36 from Atlanta to New York and buried in the Mount Carmel Cemetery in Glendale, Queens, New York on August 20, 1915.
 (When Lucille Frank died, she was not buried with Leo; she was cremated, and eventually buried next to her parents' graves.)

+In April 1934, Daniel Bryan Napier, the man who had driven Leo Frank to the tree from which he was hanged, confessed to his role in the lynching.
+Napier had just been arrested for raping and nearly decapitating 16-year-old Mae Griffin in Louisiana.
+He initially denied the murder and told the police that his name was Fred Lockhart.
+After the police saved him from a lynch mob, Napier revealed his true identity, confessed to both Griffin's murder and his role in the lynching of Leo Frank, and said he had escaped from a chain gang in Georgia in 1931 while serving a life sentence for raping a white girl.
+Noting the irony in how he had nearly been lynched, Napier remarked, "I now know how Frank felt when he was taken from the Georgia prison and hanged."
+Napier is also suspected of murdering his stepson and it was speculated that he had been the real murderer of Mary Phagan.
+Napier was convicted of the rape and murder of Mae Griffin and publicly hanged in Shreveport on May 18, 1934.